pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 <img width="500" src="/static/images/flask-tutorial-create-web-app-choose-location.png">

 This page is asking you where you want to put your code.
 Code on PythonAnywhere is stored in your home directory, `/home/`*yourusername*, and in its subdirectories.
-Now, Flask is a particularly lighweight framework, and you can write a simple Flask app in a single file.
+Flask is a particularly lightweight framework, and you can write a simple Flask app in a single file.
 PythonAnywhere is asking you where it should create a directory and put a single file with a really really simple website.
 The default should be fine; it will create a subdirectory of your home directory called `mysite` and then will put the Flask code into a file called `flask_app.py` inside that directory.

 *(It will overwrite any other file with the same name, so if you're _not_ using a new PythonAnywhere account, make sure that the file that it's got in the "Path" input box isn't one of your existing files.)*